Buddha's Hand Citron

-Citron is a variety of Lemon that has barley any juice on the inside.
-What makes the Buddha's hand is completely unique in that it has absolutely no juice on the inside!
+Citron is a variety of Lemon that has barely any juice on the inside.
+What makes the Buddha's hand unique is that it has absolutely no juice on the inside!
 Oh, and the tentacles at the end.
 Those too.

 Buddha's Hand hold a significant place in Buddhism, where it is considered an exceptional offering in temples, and used during special occasions such as New Years in China.
 Buddha's hands in which the fingers are closed are considered auspicious, as they resemble praying hands, but even when the fingers are open it is a sign of good times!
 The Chinese saying, Yellow generates Yin and Yang implies it encourages balance, and thus is exceptionally esteemed.
 If that isn't enough It's Chinese name "Fo Shou" sounds like “fortune” (fo) and “longevity” (shou)!